 Oat Milk Pancakes

 Step 3- Repeat.
 Continue cooking the pancakes until no batter remains.
 Serve the pancakes warm, and enjoy!

-• Covering the pancakes ensures they puff up and become extra thick and fluffy.
+• Cover the pan.
+Covering the pancakes ensures they puff up and become extra thick and fluffy.
 Trust me, it is worth the extra (minor) effort.

-• The sweetener amount suggested is minimal.
+• Adjust the sweetness.
+The amount of sweetener used is minimal and accounts for adding maple syrup or other sweet toppings.
 If you’d prefer sweeter pancakes, you can double the amount.

-• Before flipping the pancakes, wait for little bubbles to appear so you know the bottom side is fully cooked.
+• My trick for flipping.
+Before flipping the pancakes, wait for little bubbles to appear so you know the bottom side is fully cooked.

-• Clean the pan in between batches, to remove any bits of stray pancake that could burn and affect the flavor of the next batch.
+• Clean the pan between batches to remove any stray bits of pancake that could burn and affect the flavor of the next batch.

-• Feel free to fold through blueberries, strawberries, chocolate chips, or your favorite mix-ins.
+• Mix-in ideas.
+Feel free to fold through blueberries, strawberries, chocolate chips, or your favorite mix-ins.

 Storage instructions

-To store: Pancakes can be stored in the refrigerator, covered, for up to 1 week.
+To store: Leftover pancakes can be stored in the refrigerator, covered, for up to 1 week.

+Oat Milk Pancakes